 By age 54, Paget was living as a recluse at her home in Chalfont Saint Giles.
-Now she insulated herself with stacks of yellowing copies of the Sporting Life, and placed her bets over the phone.
+Now she insulated herself with stacks of yellowing copies of The Sporting Life and placed her bets over the phone.
 She was such a recluse that bookmakers would allow her to place bets long after races had finished, so confident were they that she could not have known the results due to her isolation.
 She slept through the day and worked at night, telephoning her trainers at inconsiderate hours.
 She was found dead early one morning, presumably by one of her color-coded staff, slumped over a race calendar.
-The newspapers ran acidic articles reviewing her life, which prompted Olga de Munn to make a public defense of her unfortunate friend.
+The newspapers ran acidic articles reviewing her life, which prompted Olga de Munn to defend her unfortunate friend.

-The next batch of moose were released at Supper Cove in Dusky Sound, Fiordland, in 1910.
+The next batch of moose was released at Supper Cove in Dusky Sound, Fiordland, in 1910.
 There were 10 altogether—four males and six females.
-These seem to have had a more successful introduction, despite one of the females breaking her shoulder on the day of release, and another being shot within a week.
-Free of the ravages of biscuit-addiction, these moose soon adapted to their new environment.
+These seem to have had a more successful introduction, despite one of the females breaking her shoulder on the day of release and another being shot within a week.
+Free of the ravages of biscuit addiction, these moose soon adapted to their new environment.
 Their descendants were infrequently sighted up until 1953.

 The lawyer died 16 years before Blanche was rescued.
 When the shocking crime was discovered, Blanche’s mother was locked away in prison, dying of heart failure soon after realizing the true horror of her crime.

 After she was released from the room, Monnier continued to suffer from mental health problems.
 She was diagnosed with various disorders, including anorexia nervosa, schizophrenia, exhibitionism, and coprophilia.
 This soon led to her admission to a psychiatric hospital in Blois, France, where she eventually died in 1913 in apparent obscurity.